1,000+ Opportunities

 DCJS will require all RSAT subgrantees to focus on partnerships and innovative collaborations with community stakeholders to ensure that care is provided in a wraparound fashion.
 Guidelines & Forms Reference 2026 Residential Substance Abuse Treatment (RSAT) Grant Program for Adult and Juvenile Correctional Facilities Guidelines Grant Contact Information Juvenile / Victims / Adult Justice

-Based on current listing details, eligibility includes: Juvenile detention centers, local and regional jails, or prisons in Virginia.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Juvenile detention centers, local and regional jails, or prisons in Virginia.
+Confirm the full requirements in the official notice before applying.